-The NRBZ and lower riverbank area has been surveyed for Substages 8A-8C (see Appendix A).
-The NRBZ and lower riverbank area will be surveyed for Substages 8D-8M as part of future updates to this BRMP (see Section 1.9.1).
+The NRBZ and lower riverbank area has been surveyed for Substages 8A-8C (see Appendix A) and Substages 8D-8M (see Appendix B).

 3.5.4 Domain 4 - Stage 8 extraction areas

 Domain 4 consists of the Stage 8 extraction areas that will be progressively extracted and rehabilitated from north to south.
 Apart from access tracks, which will be left in place to allow ongoing access, Domain 4 will be revegetated with River-flat Eucalypt Forest species and will have a biodiversity post-quarrying land use.